-Feed gas will be compressed, if battery limit pressure is low and treated to remove natural gas liquids, water and acid gases.
-Hydrogenator and sulfur removal beds will be used to remove traces of sulfur prior to reforming.
-The hydrogen rich gas from methanol synthesis loop is used for hydrogenation of sulfur compounds.
+Feed gas is compressed and treated to remove natural gas liquids, water and acid gases.
+Hydrogenator and Sulfur removal beds are used to remove traces of sulfur prior to reforming.
+The Hydrogen rich gas recycled from Methanol synthesis loop is used for hydrogenation of sulfur compounds.

 The two-step reforming process features a combination of tubular reforming (primary reforming) followed by oxygen-fired adiabatic reforming (secondary reforming).
 This technology can be used for large and small-scale plants and offers several advantages compared to conventional steam reforming indicated below:

-- CO, CO2, and H2 are produced are in the stoichiometric ratio, thus minimizing feed consumption.
+- CO, CO2, and H2 are produced are in the required stoichiometric ratio, thus minimizing feed consumption.

 - Syngas generation pressure is relatively higher (about 40 bar) thereby reducing the energy requirement for make-up gas compression (single stage compressor).

 - Steam Reformer load is substantially reduced.
 Consequently, smaller sized reformer and lower quantity of fuel are required which further reduces the required size of associated equipment in the flue gas duct area.

-The methanol synthesis step involves conversion of synthesis gas into raw methanol.
-Raw methanol is a mixture of methanol, small amount of water, dissolved gases and traces of by-products (DME, higher alcohols, other oxygenates and minor amounts of acids and aldehydes).
+The methanol synthesis step involves conversion of synthesis gas into raw methanol, a mixture of methanol, small amount of water, dissolved gases and traces of by-products (DME, higher alcohols, other oxygenates and minor amounts of acids and aldehydes).
 The methanol synthesis catalyst and process are highly selective in nature.
 The conversion of hydrogen and carbon oxides to methanol is described by the following reactions: